 One of the largest deterrents for solo travel is that it can definitely be expensive.
-But the travel industry is beginning to change their views and policies in order to accommodate the rise in the number of solo travellers.
+However, the travel industry is beginning to change their views and policies in order to accommodate the rise in the number of solo travellers.
 Many travel companies, tour companies and cruise lines now offer packages with no, or minimal single supplements, in order to make travel more affordable for the solo traveller.

 Given that I always choose to remain positive, I will start with the good.

 The thought of travelling the world, seeing new places and meeting new people can be intimidating, but it is the most exhilarating feeling that you will ever experience.
 You are in complete control of your own destiny, not your spouse, not your partner and not your friend.
 Nobody, just you!
 There is no waiting around for your friend to finish her makeup, or do her morning workout before heading out to explore for the day.
-I, personally am too eager to get out and enjoy the day than to spend the extra time beautifying myself or waiting for my travel companion.
+I personally am too eager to get out and enjoy the day than to spend the extra time beautifying myself or waiting for my travel companion.
 I leave the beautifying for my night out on the town.

 Solo travel allows you to hit the road running as soon as you are ready.
 It allows you to travel when you want, where you want, do what you want, and see what you want.
 Or, if you don’t want to do anything at all, then you don’t have to, that’s okay too.
 This is your opportunity to experience the true meaning of freedom.
 Embrace it!
 Get out there and explore.
 My number one rule that I follow whenever I travel, is to always try something new.
 Whatever you do, revel in the freedom that solo travel provides.

 Throughout your travels, you will get very accustomed to using the words “Just One”.
 This is how I came up with my blog name “Just One Passport”.
 Whether you are participating in an activity, or eating your meals, you will get asked “for two?”.
 This always makes me want to look around for my nonexistent travel buddy.
-I always find that this is the most frustrating part of travelling solo.
+I do find that this is the most frustrating part of travelling solo.
 My advice to you is to learn the words “Just One” in every language possible, and always say it with a smile.
 After all, we don’t want people feeling sorry for us.
 Little do they know!

 Will you get lonely at times when travelling on your own!
 The sad truth is that absolutely you will.
 Keep in mind that there is a difference between being lonely and being alone.
 I for one love being alone, but there have been times that it would have been nice to have a travel partner with me.
 It is always nice to share those first experiences with someone.
 If you find yourself getting lonely, I recommend that you join a tour group.
 This is also a great way to meet new friends, which after all is what travel is all about.